AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 ###### Animations
 Animation data is stored inside each RenderObject using several offsets that points to various location inside the BSD file.
-The first offset used is the Vertex Table Offset which is added to the position ("Vertex Table Offset") that it is stored inside the [Entry Table](#entry-table-block) to obtain the vertices used to render the model.
+The first offset used is the Vertex Table Index Offset which is added to the position ("Vertex Table Offset") that it is stored inside the [Entry Table](#entry-table-block) to obtain the table from which to load the
+vertices used to render the model.
 Then we have the hierarchical data that defines the bone structure used to animate the model.
 Using the offset stored inside RendrObject field "AnimationData" we can